antmicro/rdfm/documentation/source/rdfm_mgmt_server.md

 - `RDFM_DISABLE_ENCRYPTION` - if set, disables the use of HTTPS, falling back to exposing the API over HTTP.
 This can only be used in production if an additional HTTPS reverse proxy is used in front of the RDFM server.
 - `RDFM_DISABLE_API_AUTH` - if set, disables request authentication on the exposed API routes. **WARNING: This is a development flag only!
 Do not use in production!** This causes all API methods to be freely accessible, without any access control in place!
+- `RDFM_DISABLE_CORS` - if set, disables CORS checks, which in consequence allows any origin to access the server. **WARNING: This is a development flag only!
+Do not use in production!**

 HTTP/WSGI configuration: